antarctica/bas-style-kit-docs/site/_core/type.md

 {: #{{ 'Transformations' | slugify }} }

 {% include snippets/topic-metadata.html current_phase="live" current_version="0.1.0" origin="bootstrap" included="yes" %}

+**Heads up!** These classes may be removed in the next version of the Style Kit.
+See {% jira issue="BSK-129" %} for more information.
+{: .alert .alert-info }

 {% example html %}
 <p class="text-lowercase">De carne animata corpora quaeritis.</p>